ephreal/rollbot/README.md

 * [nltk](https://www.nltk.org/install.html)
 * [pynacl](https://pypi.org/project/PyNaCl/)

-This bot has become a general-purpose discord bot with more server management capabilities and random features slowly being incorporated in when I get hit by something that I really want on it.
+This bot is a general-purpose discord bot with more server management capabilities and random features slowly being incorporated in when I get hit by something that I really want on it.
 Along with being good for rolling dice, the bot also has some fun features such as posting a random (or specific) XKCD comic, getting shadowrun/DnD quotes from a quotesite, and more.

 It is also be possible to connect my bot to your discord server if you'd like to use the same bot that I do.
-If you'd like to try this, [click here and authorize my bot on your server.](https://discordapp.com/api/oauth2/authorize?client_id=286673190288228362&permissions=502398078&scope=bot) Do note that the bot is currently in a perpetual state of development and I make no guarantees about the uptime of the bot.
-I do my best to have it up as much as possible.
+[Click here and authorize my bot on your server.](https://discordapp.com/api/oauth2/authorize?client_id=286673190288228362&permissions=502398078&scope=bot) I do my best to have it up as much as possible.
 If you'd like to support me in my endeavors to make the bot more awesome and reliable, please consider [supporting me on Patreon.](https://www.patreon.com/ephreal)

-The bot has been redesigned with better reliability in mind, and it's possible to run the bot in a docker container.

-**Bot Features (alphabetized)**
+**Administrative Bot Features**
+* Error logging
+* Rebooting/stopping the bot (Must be bot owner)
+* Renaming the bot (must be the owner of the bot)
+* Setting the bot nickname

+**Guild and member management**
 * Ban users
-* Endorse something with a silly message
+* Create roles needed for the bot
+* Create needed text channels
+* Demote users to a lower role
+* Kick users
+* Move messages from one channel to another
+* Promote users to a higher role
+* Purge messages from channels

+**Fun commands**
 * Get quotes
   * Shadowrun/DnD
   * Inspirobot
 * Get jokes
   * dad jokes
   * chuck norris jokes
-* Halt the bot
-* Kick users
-* Ping the bot
 * Play a "guess the number" game
-* Play blackjack (terribly)
 * Play Rock Paper Scissors
 * Play music
-* Purge messages from a channel
-* Reboot the bot
-* Reload bot cogs
-* Rename the bot
 * Roll dice
   * Arbitrary dice types (ie: 3d10)
   * DnD
   * Shadowrun
   * Vampire the Masquerade
-* Show guild information
-* Spam messages to a channel
 * Set a timer

-Dice rolling features are still in progress.
-In particular, Shadowrun has a very complex dice rolling ruleset that I am still adding new items to.
-Basic dice rolling is always available when a particular type of dice roll is unavailable.

-In addition to the above features, I have recently learned how to automatically update all portions of the bot.
-I'm looking into how to get automatic updates pushed out for those who would like it.

 To view progress of new feature and features planned for the future, check out [the bot feature project board.](https://github.com/ephreal/rollbot/projects/1)